milasudril/maike/README.md

 	maike --configdump=name_of_your_configuration --no-sysvars

-or if I/O redirection is prefered

-	maike --configdump --no-sysvars > name_of_your_configuration

 It is possible to specify an additive  set of configuration files by using the option `--configfiles`.
 If this argument is not given, Maike will look for a file called `maikeconfig.json` within the current working directory.
-If that file cannot be openend, Maike will load a built-in default configuration.
+If that file cannot be opened, Maike will load a built-in default configuration.

+Since Maike will look for `maikeconfig.json` before loading the default configuration, it is not possible to redirect a `configdump` to `maikeconfig.json`.
+This comes from the fact that the shell will create the file before Maike is started, and therefore, Maike will read an empty configuration file, instead of loading the the default configuration.

 ## Adding targets to the project